KN95/N95 Face Mask

 Notice of Transparency:

-U.S. manufactured N95 masks are nearly impossible to source currently due in part to the Defense Production Act, and many are still restricted to government use only.
+U.S. manufactured N95 masks are still hard to source currently due in part to the Defense Production Act, and many are still restricted to government use only.
 The only N95 style masks that we are able to acquire at this time are KN95 masks, which are made in China & India.

 These masks do however meet the guidelines set forth by NIOSH and the CDC during this crisis response.
 If N95/KN95 masks are unavailable, a Surgical Mask may be worn as an alternative.
 Homemade and cotton face masks are still NOT RECOMMENDED under WHO guidelines.

 KN95 vs. N95

 According to the CDC, NIOSH, and the manufacturer 3M, the only difference between N95, KN95 and FFP2 masks are their place of origin.
 The KN95 masks are made in India and China, and FFP2 masks are made in Australia.

 All (legitimate, not knockoff and made of cotton or other non-blown material) N95, KN95, and FFP2 face masks are respiratory protective devices designed to achieve a very close facial fit and very efficient filtration of airborne particles.
 The 'N95' designation means that when subjected to careful testing, the respirator blocks at least 95 percent of very small (0.3 micron) test particles.

 What is the difference between KN95 and N95?

 These KN95 masks are rated by the Centers for Disease Control and Prevention as a suitable replacement for the now-scarce U.S. manufactured N95 face mask.
 Like the N95 masks, they block up to 95% of particles .2 microns and larger, drastically reducing respiratory risk.

 The KN95 is temporarily approved by the FDA for use in similar settings as the better-known N95 mask but is manufactured and available in much greater quantities.
 (READ THE ANNOUNCEMENT)